nishantwrp/gatsby-source-hashnode-devblog/README.md

     {
       resolve:  'gatsby-source-hashnode-devblog',
       options: {
-        username:  '', // Your username on hashnode
+        username:  '', // Your username on hashnode without `@`.
       }
     }
   ]